BrunotheCesar/WOAP/README.md

 # Beer
 The most recommended beer in the 2020's edition is the pickle beer with 34 food pairing recommendations, followed by the noon juice with 30.
-The mean beer price is $9.50 NZD.
+The mean beer price is NZD 9.50.

 # Burger Price
-The most expensive burger comes from Macs Brewbar and costs $100 NZD.
-The least expensive burger is shared by 1154 Pastaria, Bao Boy and, The little Waffle Shop, costing $12 NZD.
-The mean burger price of this edition is $22 NZD.
+The most expensive burger comes from Macs Brewbar and costs NZD 100.
+The least expensive burger is shared by 1154 Pastaria, Bao Boy and, The little Waffle Shop, costing NZD 12.
+The mean burger price of this edition is NZD 22.

 # Jupyter Notebook Viewer
 https://nbviewer.jupyter.org/github/LaraBruno/WOAP/blob/main/.ipynb_checkpoints/WellingtonOnaPlate-checkpoint.ipynb